Frenchboro (Long Island)

 Photo: courtesy of Maine Coast Heritage Trust

-The Lunt and Lunt dock is still the best place to land a dinghy if room is available.
+The Lunt’s dock being unstable this year due to storm damage, using it (other than paying for a mooring) is discouraged.
 Farther inside to port is the town’s working dock.
 No one seems to mind leaving a dinghy tied here while you take a walk.

 One of the bucket-list scenic hiking opportunities along the entire Acadian seacoast makes Long Island and Frenchboro something special for a cruising boat.
 The Maine Coast Heritage Trust (MCHT) began its work in 1970 and now protects 170,000 acres and over 330 islands, which includes over 150 public preserves offering over 100 miles of hiking trails.
 In 1999 MCHT joined the Island Institute and the Maine Sea Coast Mission in the effort to protect the Frenchboro Preserve and keep wild 8.2 miles of shoreline and over 1100 acres of pine forest, wetlands, and rock-strewn beaches from development.
 David Rockefeller was instrumental in this effort and donated a large portion of the land that encompasses the preserve.
 The Trust was also able to add a second parcel to the island’s public lands and included Rich’s Head in 2011.
 The Maine Coast Heritage Trust website is a technical and visual delight with detailed maps and information on their special projects and campaigns to preserve access to the Maine coast.
 The trail map for the Frenchboro preserve is very helpful!